Who We Are

 What We Do

-Sports Renovation and Management enters Facilities Management Agreements to operate public recreation facilities, thereby reducing our government partners’ financial burden while providing well-maintained and regularly visited facilities.
+Sports Renovation and Management solves the budgetary problem of recreation facilities’ persistent financial losses.
+Our professional management increases facility use and profitability, reducing your financial burden while providing well-maintained and regularly visited facilities.

 Determine your market size including existing and potential teams in various sports, age groups, and price points of other facilities in your region.